genomicsITER/NanoRTax/docs/usage.md

 ### `-resume`

-Add this flag to the command to continue with an stopped run.
+Add this flag to the command to continue with a stopped run.